What You Need To Know About Discrimination In The Workplace

 - That the negative action was taken because of your status within a protected class

 - That you were harmed by the discriminatory action or wrongful termination

 If you have not already done so, be sure to write down as much specific information as possible about the discriminatory action taken against you.
-You should also include specific dates whenever possible.
+You should include specific dates whenever possible.

 Q. Is There A Statute Of Limitations For Filing A Workplace Discrimination Complaint?

 A. Yes.
-Employees who believe they were unjustly discriminated against must generally file a complaint within a specified amount of time from the date the perceived discriminatory action took place.
+Employees who believe they were discriminated against must generally file a complaint within a specified amount of time from the date the perceived discriminatory action took place.
 States have different time constraints, however, and we can help you determine the statute of limitations relevant to your particular claim.